-Maro receives a set of pipeline instances \mathfrak{P} , P_1, \ldots, P_n , and computes hyperparameter constraints C_1, \ldots, C_m (in the format of Section 3.1) that determine if a pipeline instance fails.
-To do this, it uses the solver-aided language Rosette [27].
+Maro receives a set of pipeline instances $\mathfrak{P}$ , $p_1, \ldots, p_n$ , and computes hyperparameter constraints C in the format of Section 3.1 that determine if a pipeline instance fails.
+To allow the most flexibility in determining the constraints while also ensuring that remediation is feasible, our approach uses templates of constraints we can handle but these templates are made flexible with symbolic variables that control the specific constraints.

-Solver-aided languages allow programming with symbolic values.
-Intuitively, symbolic values can be used for any program value (of a supported type), and the result of running such a program is a logical formula that, when solved, yields concrete values for the given symbolic ones such that the program runs correctly.
+To do this, Maro uses the solver-aided language Rosette [30] Solver-aided languages allow programming with symbolic values.
+Intuitively, symbolic values can be used for any program value (of a supported type), and the result of running such a program is a logical formula that, when solved, yields concrete values for the given symbolic ones such that the program succeeds.
 This allows us to write logic that checks whether a given constraint explains all failures, leaving the actual constraint symbolic so that the solver fills it in.

+Atomic Constraint.
 To see how this works, consider the example from Section 2.1, where SimpleImputer with hyperparameter strategy set to "median" breaks on non-numeric data.
+This is an atomic constraint that invalidates pipelines, which is the simplest case.
 If we somehow knew the constraint to use, we could write the following:

-$$C\left(\mathfrak{P}\right) \equiv \forall{p \in \mathfrak{P}} \left(\begin{array}{c} r(p) \iff \\ \neg \left< \mathsf{SimpleImputer.strategy,"median"} \right> \in H(p) \end{array} \right)$$
+$$E(\mathfrak{P}) \equiv \forall{p \in \mathfrak{P}} \begin{pmatrix} r_p \iff \\ H_p(\mathsf{SimpleImputer.strategy}) \neq "median" \end{pmatrix}$$

-This formula states that a pipeline instance from \mathfrak{P} succeeds if and only if it does not bind simpleImputer.strategy to "median".
-If we think of C as a program that returns a Boolean, it will return true when run on the example from Section 2.1, and thus diagnose its problem.
+This formula states that a pipeline instance from $\mathfrak{P}$ succeeds if and only if it does not bind SimpleImputer.strategy to "median".
+If we think of E as instrumenting execution of AutoML, so it sees all attempted pipelines and their outcomes, it will be true for the example from Section 2.1, since those pipelines indeed fail in precisely that case.
 This would be simple to do; however, we do not, in general, know in advance what hyperparameter to check.
-But symbolic variables-denoted by @ in Rosette-allow us to write the following:
+But symbolic variables-denoted by @ in Rosette-allow us to leave the actual constraint unspecified and have the solver fill it in.
+We can write that as follows:

-$$S_1(\mathfrak{P}) \equiv \forall{p \in \mathfrak{P}} (r(p) \iff \langle @hparam, @value \rangle \in H(p))$$
+$$S_1(\mathfrak{P}) \equiv \forall{p \in \mathfrak{P}} (r_p \iff H_p(@hparam) = @value)$$

-This symbolic program is run by the solver as $solve(assert(S_1(\mathfrak{P})))$ (the symbolic machinery does not change, so we hereafter omit the explicit solve call) and returns a model, if one exists, that binds the symbolic variables @hparam and @value to concrete values that make the assertion true.
+The process of abstractly executing the symbolic program plays the role of the instrumentation mentioned above: the solver at the end finds a binding of the symbolic variables that make execution valid, if such there be.
+Thus it binds the symbolic variables @hparam and @value to concrete values that make the assertion true.
 This will find any hyperparameter setting that correlates exactly with pipelines that fail.
 In fact, this simple logic suffices for any failure caused by a single value of a single hyperparameter.
-The symbolic variables can be read directly from the solution to generate the constraints of Section 3.1.
+The symbolic variables can be read directly from the solution to generate atomic constraints as described in Section 3.1.

-There are several categories of error that similar constraints can capture, discussed in detail in the appendix.
-They are the following $(S_2, S_3, \text{ and } S_4)$:
+There are several categories of error that similar constraints can capture (discussed in more detail in [10]).
+They are the following ( $S_2$ , $S_3$ , and $S_4$ ):

-• presence of a hyperparameter, regardless of value

-- numerical restriction to be more or less than a given value - numerical constraints between hyperparameters
+- presence of a hyperparameter, regardless of value - numerical restriction to be more or less than a given value - numerical constraints between hyperparameters

-However, these constraints all assume that the same settings are needed across all pipelines, and that is not always the case.
-Consider the previous example pipeline (k), in which the combination of with_mean for StandardScaler and handle_unknown for OneHotEncoder breaks for this dataset.
+Multiple Constraints.
+While in some cases a single atomic constraint suffices, that is not always the case.
+Consider the example pipeline (k), in which the combination of with\mean for StandardScaler and handle\unknown for OneHotEncoder breaks for this dataset.
 Either is allowed, but they cannot be used together.
 To handle this, we stack these constraints such that one constraint controls which other constraint applies; the superscripts on S indicate that the three uses of S generate distinct symbolic variables, so there are three independent constraints: